 Does Stanford award transfer credit for military courses?
 Credit earned in military training and services is not transferable to Stanford unless it is offered by an accredited college or university in the U.S. and meets all conditions outlined in the Stanford Bulletin.

 Are Stanford EPGY (Education Program for Gifted Youth) courses eligible for transfer credit towards my degree?
 No. EPGY courses are considered pre-college level course work, and only undergraduate level course work that meets all conditions outlined in the Stanford Bulletin can be accepted for transfer credit.

 Are Continuing Studies courses eligible for transfer credit towards my undergraduate degree?
-Per the Stanford Continuing Studies website: Credits cannot be applied toward any Stanford degree.
+Per the Stanford Continuing Studies website: Credits cannot be applied toward any Stanford degree, this includes the Stanford Pre-Collegiate University Level Online Math & Physics courses.
 Credits will be recorded on your transcript, and you might be able to transfer the credits to another university, subject to that university's policies.
 Continuing Studies courses carry Continuing Studies credit, not undergraduate/graduate credits.
 Generally, 10 hours in the classroom are equal to one Continuing Studies unit.

 I completed courses through Stanford's Summer Session--do I need to apply for transfer credit?
 No. Per the Summer Session FAQs page: all Summer Session courses carry Stanford University academic credit and visiting students earn an official Stanford transcript.
 Courses completed through Stanford's Summer Session will automatically appear on the Stanford Unviersity transcript and are included in the total number of undergraduate units completed.